Association By-Laws (April 2020)

-- As from the EGM in November 2008 and annually thereafter the election of the members of the Board shall be approved by the Corporate, Individual and Honorary members, following the publication of the Board Development Committee’s recommendation for candidates for the vacant Board positions.
-Nominations from prospective candidates must be submitted in writing and signed by two Corporate, individual or honorary members, proposing and seconding their nominee for election, with the consent of the nominee, and in accordance with the Articles of
+(D) As from the EGM in November 2008 and annually thereafter the election of the members of the Board shall be approved by the Corporate, Individual and Honorary members, following the publication of the Board Development Committee’s recommendation for candidates for the vacant Board positions.
+Nominations from prospective candidates must be submitted in writing and signed by two Corporate, Individual or Honorary members, proposing and seconding their nominee for election, with the consent of the nominee, and in accordance with the Articles of Association.

 The Chief Executive shall be the chief executive officer of IBIA, responsible for all management functions.